angular/angular/aio/content/guide/styleguide.md

 **Why?** Names of folders and files should clearly convey their intent.
 For example, `app/heroes/hero-list.component.ts` may contain a component that manages a list of heroes.
+When using `--flat=false`, `app/heroes/hero-list-component/hero-list.component.ts` allows systems and humans to more efficiently group and distinguish types without needing to enter a deeper directory level.

 </div>